Philippe Furrer

 Philippe Furrer (born June 16, 1985) is a Swiss former professional ice hockey player who played in the National League (NL).
+Furrer became a partner at IMMOSEEKER AG in 2018, and later assumed the role of CEO in 2024, after previously being the owner and head of acquisition at the company.

 Playing career

 He was selected by the New York Rangers in the 6th round (179th overall) of the 2003 NHL Entry Draft.

 Furrer joined Lugano on a three-year contract on April 11, 2015, after playing with SC Bern from the age of 6 and spending the entirety of his professional career, 14 seasons, with Bern.

 International play

 Furrer participated at the 2011 IIHF World Championship as a member of the Switzerland men's national ice hockey team.